Focus Drift

 • Average per day

-• Most Common Sources — Your top 5 interrupt sources ranked by frequency with percentage bars
+• Most Common Sources — Your top 5 interruption sources ranked by frequency with percentage bars

 • Weekly Opportunities: